Hawking radiation from acoustic black holes in relativistic heavy ion collisions: The system

 Now, we make three simplifying assumptions to be employed while viewing the system as an analogue model of gravity.
-Firstly, we assume that the velocities $v^x, v^y$ can be ignored in comparison to $v^z$ not only near $t=0$ but for later times too.
-Next, we impose longitudinal symmetry on the system owing to which the variables $\vec v, \epsilon, p$ will be functions only of time $t$ and position along the $z$ axis.
-As discussed above, these are valid approximations as for the early stages of the evolution, for time scales much smaller than $R/c$ where $R$ is the transverse dimension, and for transverse dimensions smaller than the radius of the colliding nuclei, Bjorken's longitudinal scaling model is applicable \cite{bjorken1982}.
+Firstly, we assume that the velocities $v^x, v^y$ can be ignored in comparison to $v^z$ for the time scales considered here.
+This is expected for times less than $\sigma_T/c_s$ \cite{ollitrault2007} where $\sigma_T$ is the initial transverse size of the resulting plasma (expected to be of order 3 fm for a central Au-Au collision at RHIC energies), and $c_s$ is the speed of sound.
+(This is a rough estimate.
+For a more careful account of the transverse expansion time scale, one should use better estimates, such as using the Blast wave model \cite{teaney2000}.
+We are not able to address such details, this being a preliminary investigation of this kind.
+Also, in our way of determining equilibrium in a relatively large cell at each value of $z$, to some extent, any transverse expansion would already have been accounted for.
+We can probably safely say that at least within roughly the region of transverse dimensions (about 5 fm) of the cells used for determining equilibrium, one can neglect transverse expansion for the relevant time scales here.)
+Thus the variables $\vec v, \epsilon, p$ will be functions only of time $t$ and position along the $z$ axis.
 Thus, the velocity field can now simply be written as $v^\alpha (t,z) = (0,0,\pm v^z (t,z))$.
 The monotonic increase of $\lvert v^z \rvert$ from zero to values close to the speed of light in each half space ensures that somewhere in each half of the expanding plasma, $\lvert v^z \rvert$ crosses the sonic value and an acoustic horizon is formed.